wales-group/examples/LJ38/03_Connecting_minima_with_OPTIM/README.md

 - *view_pathway.tcl* - 	TCL script used by **VMD** to load the pathway found by **OPTIM** and allows you to explore the changes that occur along it

-- *LJcolours.tcl* -	TCL script used by *view_pathway.tcl* to colour atoms along the pathway by their pair energies
+- *LJcolour.tcl* -	TCL script used by *view_pathway.tcl* to colour atoms along the pathway by their pair energies

 ## Step-by-step